Lauro De Bosis: Life

-Lauro de Bosis was born in 1901.
-His mother was Lillian Vernon, a New Englander, and his father, Adolfo, a minor poet and editor of the review, Convito.
+Lauro de Bosis was born in 1901 in Rome.
+His mother was Lillian Vernon, a New Englander, writer, daughter of a Methodist pastor, was also a lover of literature and poetry in particular.

+His father, Adolfo, was from Ancona; he was a minor poet and editor of the review Convito, literary magazine that appeared at irregular intervals from January 1895 to 1907, publishing prose, poetry, and graphic works.
+Gabriele D'Annunzio, Giovanni Pascoli and Giosuè Carducci also published in this magazine.
+Adolfo translated Shelley, while Lauro himself translated tragedies by Aeschylus and Sophocles, and Frazer's The Golden Bough.
+At university he studied chemistry.
 Their home was a type of intellectual salon.

-His father translated Shelley, while Lauro himself translated tragedies by Aeschylus and Sophocles, and Frazer's Golden Bough.
-At university he studied chemistry.
+The De Bosis family, having moved to Rome for business, maintained an ancient watchtower in their hometown Ancona: the Clementine Tower of Portonovo, located on the seashore, beneath the cliffs of Monte Conero.
+This tower was a gathering place for poetry lovers (Gabriele D'Annunzio had also been a guest there), and Lauro also went there to seek inspiration.
+This is recalled by the text on the plaque placed on the tower:

+Here, in his tower, overlooking the Adriatic Sea, Adolfo de Bosis, a poet from Ancona, found inspiration for his lyrics, in spiritual communion with his son Lauro.

 Anti-fascism

 De Bosis became quickly disillusioned with Mussolini after the 1924 murder of the anti-fascist politician Giacomo Matteotti.
 In 1928 he won a silver medal in the art competitions of the Olympic Games for his verse-drama "Icaro", an anti-fascist allegory disguised as a retelling of the Greek myth.
 That same year he met actress Ruth Draper and commenced a relationship that continued until his death.

 De Bosis shuttled back and forth between Italy and the United States, where he taught Italian literature at Harvard.
 In the summer of 1930, De Bosis resigned from the Italy-America Society to found the "Alleanza Nazionale" and concentrate on the group's mission—the clandestine circulation of anti-Fascist newsletters in Italy.
 Inspired by another anti-Fascist (Giovanni Bassanesi) who earlier had flown over Milan dropping leaflets denouncing Il Duce, de Bosis decided to embark upon a similar flight over Rome.
 The following summer De Bosis took flying lessons.